 After offering to host a bridal shower, you may be hit with the realization that you have no idea where to start...but don't panic!
 Read on as we walk you through the basics of planning a wedding shower, from the guest list to the gift opening.

 - Get the guest list.
-Talk to the bride about who she wants at the shower -- maybe it's just her close girlfriends, maybe it's all of her female friends and relatives, or perhaps she wants a co-ed event.
+Talk to the bride about who she wants at the shower — maybe it's just her close girlfriends, maybe it's all of her female friends and relatives or perhaps she wants a co-ed event.
 (Note: everyone invited to the shower should also be invited to the wedding.)
-Get her guest list (including mailing addresses) early so you know how many people you'll need to accommodate and what the shower might cost.
+Get her guest list and nail down mailing addresses early so you know how many people you'll need to accommodate and what the shower might cost.

 - Nail down the financials.
 Once you've chosen a theme and plotted out a basic shower blueprint, set a budget and figure out who's going to pay for what.
 You can ask bridesmaids to pitch in if you're planning the shower with friends, or perhaps the bride's parents or future in-laws have offered to pay for a portion.
 Let people know what they can pay for and whether they can pick party items out themselves, go shopping with you, or give you the money.

 - Set a date.
 The shower is typically held one to three months before the wedding, but talk to the bride about her preferences.
 Having the shower and bachelorette party back to back can make things easier for out-of-towners who need to travel for both events, but some brides prefer to keep the events separate.

 - Choose a venue.
 A restaurant can be a great choice because it usually eliminates the need for a caterer, rentals, and other outside vendors, but you may want to consider other venues, like a winery or a historic site.
 Many maids also choose to host the shower in their own home or at the home of another bridesmaid or family member.

 - Decide on the decor.
 Are you hitting the flea market or a local florist?
 Are you going DIY?
 Figure out what you need and who's responsible for what.